Elvis Andrus Player Props: White Sox vs. Royals

 Elvis Andrus At The Plate

-- Andrus is batting .205 with four doubles, a home run and 12 walks.
+- Andrus is hitting .203 with four doubles, a home run and 13 walks.

-- Andrus has had at least one RBI in 20.0% of his games this year (seven of 35), with more than one RBI five times (14.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Andrus has had at least one RBI in 18.9% of his games this year (seven of 37), with two or more RBI five times (13.5%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In nine games this year (25.7%), he has scored, including multiple runs twice.
+- In nine games this season (24.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.